About this series of articles

 Every retailer must comply with the new information and order process requirements.
 The latter may include any additional delivery charge, payment procedure, service or commercial guarantee, delivery time, telephone number to handle complaints.
 In short all relevant information that is required to make your sale complete.
 However, the Regulations do not affect your business operations to a great extent.
 You may well be satisfying them already.

 Cancellation and refunds

-The rules relating to cancellation do not apply to sale from shops.
+The rules relating to cancellation of contracts do not apply to sale from shops.
 You can continue to set your own terms.